 This might have led to residual cheese allergen on his neck becoming exposed to his bloodstream.
 “Further scratching and degrading of the skin barrier could well have led to further contact [with the allergen],” The Guardian quotes Fox as testifying.

 “If it was skin contact alone that caused, in this case, fatal anaphylaxis, I believe that would be unprecedented … I have never seen it before,” the news outlet cites the allergist saying.
-He also noted that the pollen count was high that day, which could also have affected the severity of the boy’s reaction.
+He also noted that the pollen count was high that day.
+This could also have affected the severity of the boy’s cheese-related reaction.
 The teen died in Great Ormond Street Hospital several days later.

 While saying he wasn’t criticizing school staff, Fox said the epinephrine auto-injector should have been administered sooner.

 Karan’s mother Rina Cheema has said previously that her son had multiple allergies, including dairy, wheat, eggs and nuts, as well as asthma and eczema.

-The inquest into the tragedy continues.
-See testimony from last year’s hearing here.
+The inquest into the tragedy continued.
+See testimony from an earlier hearing here.